-- Transactions with other associates and related companies consist of shipping and co-loading services, shared services, ship management services, agency fee for manpower services, purchase of steward supplies, availment of stevedoring, arrastre, trucking, repair services, equipment rental, office and facilities rental. - The Company's transactions with SCVASI and 2GO Express include shipping and forwarding services, commission and trucking services. - The Company provides shared services to 2GO Express, 2GO Logistics, and SOI at fees based on agreed rates - 2GO Land provides trucking and other services to 2GO Express. - In 2021, certain subsidiaries of the Group were deconsolidated as their corporate life ended during the year.
+- Transactions with other associates and related companies consist of shipping and co-loading services, shared services, ship management services, agency fee for manpower services, purchase of steward supplies, availment of stevedoring, arrastre, trucking, and repair services and rental. - The Company's transactions with SCVASI and 2GO Express include shipping and forwarding services, commission and trucking services. - The Company provides shared services to 2GO Express, 2GO Logistics, and SOI at fees based on agreed rates. - 2GO Land provides trucking and management services to 2GO Express. - In 2021, certain subsidiaries of the Group were deconsolidated as their corporate life ended during the year.